Unraveling the Quantum Mpemba Effect on Markovian Open Quantum Systems: Collective Decay and Decoherence-Free Subspaces

+Let us first consider the simplest possible case of just two spins, whose only source of dissipation is collective decay at zero temperature, i.e., assume that $L=2$, $\bar{N} = 0$ and $\mu = 0$ in the model.
+We may take $\rho$ as the pure state defined by $\ket{\psi} = \ket{\uparrow \uparrow}$, which has the maximum energy, while $\rho'$ is the pure state defined by the singlet $\ket{\phi} = \frac{1}{\sqrt{2}}(\ket{\uparrow \downarrow} - \ket{\downarrow \uparrow})$, which has zero initial energy and belongs to the DFS of the collective dissipator.
 The result of the evolution under the master equation~\eqref{eqm10} for both states is shown in Fig.~\ref{3a}.
 The singlet state's non-equilibrium free energy is trapped at $F_{neq} = 0$.
-When local dissipation ($\mu \neq 0$, but with $\mu < \Gamma$) is considered, the singlet state then decays to the lower energy state, but at the slower rate $\mu$, while the triplet state still decays at the faster rate $\Gamma$.
+When local dissipation ($\mu \neq 0$, but with $\mu < \Gamma$) is considered, the singlet state then decays to the steady state, but at a slower rate $\mu$, while the triplet state still decays at a faster rate $\Gamma$.
 This is shown in Fig.~\ref{fig:subfig21}.

-Now, based on our discussion so far, a necessary condition for the QME is that different initial states decay at different rates.
-The effect occurs when we can vary initial states in such a way as to simultaneously increase both their distance from equilibrium and their decay rate.

-As suggested by the example in Eq.~\eqref{eqm10}, a simple mechanism to achieve this is to exploit dissipators with decoherence-free subspaces (DFS).
-Namely, assume a system governed by a Lindblad equation with two dissipators, $\mathcal{D}_{dfs}$ and $\mathcal{D}_{per}$, having distinct rates $\Gamma$ and $\mu$, respectively, where $\Gamma \gg \mu$.
-If $\mathcal{D}_{dfs}$ possesses a DFS, but the combined dissipator $\mathcal{D}_{dfs} + \mathcal{D}_{per}$ has a unique steady state, then states inside the DFS decay slowly (at rate $\mu$), while states outside it decay rapidly (at rate $\Gamma$).
-The QME will take place provided there exists a state outside the DFS that is farther from equilibrium than a state inside it.

-Coming back to the model described by Eq.~\eqref{eqm10}, we explore its behavior for a larger number of spins.
-To this end, we used states from a decoherence-free subspace that take the following form:
+The QME in this model can easily be generalized to any number $L$ of spins.
+To this end, we used states from the DFS of the collective dissipator that take the following form:

 As a starting point, we evaluated the robustness of this mechanism to temperature changes.
-The results (Fig.~\ref{extremezerotemperatureexample}) show that the quantum Mpemba effect still occurs at temperatures greater than zero.
-Moreover, it can be seen that the quantum Mpemba effect holds even for very high temperatures, as shown in Fig.~\ref{fig:extremetemperaturesubfig}.
+Here we considered the initial states, $\rho$ and $\rho'$, as the state in Eq.~\eqref{decoherence1} and the state of all spins up, respectively.
+The results (Figures~\ref{fig:thermal0T} and~\ref{fig:thermal1T}) show that $\rho'$ reaches the steady state $\rho_{ss}$ faster than $\rho$ and the quantum Mpemba effect still occurs at temperatures greater than zero.

+Interestingly, at $T\gg0$ two different behaviors are observed.
+These are associated with the order of magnitude of the local dissipation.
+For $\mu \ll \Gamma$ (Fig.~\ref{fig:thermal10T}) we see that the crossing of the curves occurs twice.
+On the other hand, if $\mu\approx \Gamma$ (see Fig.~\ref{fig:thermal10muisgamma}) the crossing occurs once, characterizing the QME as defined in Section~\ref{section2}.
+Nevertheless, the second crossing on the first case occurs at very low differences of $F_{neq}$, where both states are extremely close to the steady state, $\rho_{ss}$.
+Thus, we may still consider the QME to be valid in this situation, since one can infer that the second crossing happens after the system is effectively thermalized.